Limited-time offer: Switch to Nextiva today and get up to 12 months free*

 Nextiva vs. Ooma Pricing Comparison

-Both Ooma office VoIP technology and Nextiva’s business phone system offer similar features at comparable pricing.
-That said, Nextiva offers more “bang for your buck,” and includes personalized support and advanced functionality that businesses need.
-Here’s a more detailed look at what each provider offers.
+Ooma Office VoIP technology and Nextiva’s business phone system offer many similar features at comparable pricing.
+That said, Nextiva delivers more value, along with personalized support and advanced functionality that growing businesses need.
+Here’s a detailed look at what each provider offers.

 Nextiva pricing